Living Learning Communities by Major

 Students are also required to pay the eDUCARE fee of $125.00 per semester, which is used to cover the cost of eDUCARE activities and events.

 To gain admission to an LLC, you will need to complete an online LLC program application (in addition to the general USF housing application) and be admitted into the LLC program.
-Please note that you are limited to one LLC program application per academic year.

 When completing an LLC program application that requires longer responses, we recommend typing into a Microsoft Word document that you can save and refer back to if you have any complications.
 Once you submit an application, a confirmation page should appear.
 You will also receive a confirmation email in your USF email account.
 If you do not receive these confirmations, please contact email@example.com, as your application was not received.